IBM/couchbackup/README.md

 Cloudant or using CouchDB 2.0 or greater, the ".couch" file only contains a single shard of data.
 This utility allows simple backups of CouchDB or Cloudant database using the HTTP API.

+It's worth remembering that the CouchBackup isn't recording the full MVCC history of each document, only the winning revision if each document - any unresolved conflicts will be lost in the backup.
+This is intentional and would allow you to transfer the winning revisions from a heavily conflicted database to a new location very easily.

+## Options reference

+### Environment variables

+* COUCH_URL - the URL of the CouchDB/Cloudant server e.g. http://127.0.0.1:5984
+* COUCH_DATABASE - the name of the database to act upon e.g. mydb (default 'test')
+* COUCH_PARALLELISM - the number of HTTP requests to perform in parallel when restoring a backup e.g. 10 (Default 5)
+* COUCH_BUFFER_SIZE - the number of documents fetched and restored at once e.g. 100 (default 500)

+### Command-line paramters

+* --url - same as COUCH_URL environment variable
+* --db - same as COUCH_DATABASE
+* --parallelism - same as COUCH_PARALLELISM
+* --buffer - same as COUCH_BUFFER_SIZE

 ## Using programmatically

 You can now use `couchbackup` programatically.
 First install the `couchbackup` into your project